 The Animal Welfare Act

 The Animal Welfare Act (AWA), passed in 1966, was the first federal law regulating animals in research.
-Amended numerous times since 1966, the Act sets minimum standards of care that must be provided for animals - including housing, handling, sanitation, food, water, veterinary care, and protection from weather extremes - and applies to animal carriers, handlers, dealers, breeders, and exhibitors in addition to research laboratories.
+Amended numerous times since 1966, the AWA sets minimum standards of care that must be provided for animals—including housing, handling, sanitation, food, water, veterinary care, and protection from weather extremes—and applies to animal carriers, handlers, dealers, breeders, and exhibitors in addition to research laboratories.
 Facilities conducting research, testing and/or teaching with animals must maintain a registration with the federal government.

-The AWA covers warm-blooded species in research, but specifically excludes birds, rats of the genus Rattus, and mice of the genus Mus - who together constitute approximately 95% of animals in research.
+The AWA covers warm-blooded species in research, but specifically excludes birds, rats of the genus Rattus, and mice of the genus Mus—who together constitute at least 95 percent of animals in research.
 Thus, institutions that only conduct research with animals not covered by the law are not required to register.
-In addition, laboratories that are registered are not required to submit to federal inspection of the areas where rats, mice and birds are housed and experimented upon.
+In addition, laboratories that are registered are not required to submit to federal inspection of the areas where rats, mice, and birds are housed and experimented upon.

 The Health Research Extension Act